kayaman/philosophy/language/gricean_pragmatics.md

 - *implicatures* that come about due to general features of conversation
 - in general, conversations are cooperative efforts
 - there is generally some goal or purpose to the conversation
+    - understand and be understood
-- (understand & be understood / influence & be influenced / give & receive)
+    - influence and be influenced
+    - give and receive

 - Facts about: